Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 3 Mei 2026 15.53.22 UTC
+- WIB: Minggu, 3 Mei 2026 17.13.23 UTC
-- WITA: Minggu, 3 Mei 2026 16.53.22 UTC
+- WITA: Minggu, 3 Mei 2026 18.13.23 UTC
-- WIT: Minggu, 3 Mei 2026 17.53.22 UTC
+- WIT: Minggu, 3 Mei 2026 19.13.23 UTC

 Kutipan Inspiratif:
-"Technology is the fashion of the '90s.
-It affects everyone, and everyone is interested in it - either from fear of being left behind or because they have a real need to use technology."
+"A loving memory of your smiling face, a friend like you can never replace, deep in my heart you will always stay, truly remembered ever!!"

-Kategori: technology
+Kategori: friendship